Fresh London Banksy works appear at the Barbican Centre

 Banksy Street Art in London at the Barbican Centre

-The two works by Banksy have been inspired by pioneering New York artist Jean-Michel Basquiat and the show Boom For Real which opened at the Barbican a week after Banksy created the two new street artworks.
 According to a series of posts shared on the official Banksy Instagram account this afternoon, Banksy has said: ‘Major new Basquiat show opens at the Barbican - a place that is normally very keen to clean any graffiti from its walls.”

 The larger of the two works references Basquiat’s painting ‘Boy and Dog in a Johnnypump’ and sees a character representing Basquiat being searched by the police.
-In another of his Instagram posts featuring the above work Banksy, has said the pieces is a ‘“Portrait of Basquiat being welcomed by the Metropolitan Police - an (unofficial) collaboration with the new Basquiat show.”
+In another of his Instagram posts featuring the above work Banksy, has said the piece is a ‘“Portrait of Basquiat being welcomed by the Metropolitan Police - an (unofficial) collaboration with the new Basquiat show.”

 Follow our Hookedblog Pinterest Boards for even more Banksy Street Art.

-The paint on the larger of the two London Banksy artworks was still wet in parts to touch when we arrived this afternoon to shoot the artwork, suggesting that it was installed in the early hours of the morning.
+The paint on the larger of the two London Banksy artworks was still wet to touch in parts when we arrived this afternoon to shoot the artwork, suggesting that it was installed in the early hours of the morning.

 Ferris Wheel London Banksy at the Barbican Centre

-The second smaller new artwork from Banksy is located opposite the larger work on the other side of the road and sees a white/ silver on black paint stencil of a queue of people waiting to buy tickets from a booth for the Ferris wheel.
+The second smaller artwork from Banksy is located opposite the larger work on the other side of the road and sees a white/ silver on black paint stencil of a queue of people waiting to buy tickets from a booth for the Ferris wheel.

 Boom For Real Basquiat Exhibition